deartc/DanceMusic/README.md

 Created DML (Data Manipulation Language) to load the tables with sample data.

 Populated these tables with data by manually inserting data, or using some sort of import tool.
-I have included imput script.
+I have included input script.

 Created and called at least 4 stored procedures.